Hiking Boots vs Hiking Shoes (Side-By-Side Comparison)

 If you’re thinking about a hiking shoe, here are some things I recommend that you consider before choosing this type of hiking footwear.

-Advantages of Hiking Shoes:
+Advantages of Hiking ShoesDisadvantages of Hiking Shoes

-- Very comfortable and has good cushioning for your feet
+– Very comfortable with good cushioning for your feet– Not as durable as traditional hiking boots

 Features to Consider When Choosing Hiking Boots or Hiking Shoes